Luc Seraphin Sells 12,500 Shares of Rambus Inc. (NASDAQ:RMBS) Stock

-Rambus Inc. (NASDAQ:RMBS – Get Rating) CEO Luc Seraphin sold 12,500 shares of the stock in a transaction dated Monday, April 11th.
-The stock was sold at an average price of $25.86, for a total transaction of $323,250.00.
-Following the transaction, the chief executive officer now directly owns 251,182 shares of the company’s stock, valued at approximately $6,495,566.52.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Rambus Inc. (NASDAQ:RMBS – Get Rating) CEO Luc Seraphin sold 12,500 shares of the business’s stock in a transaction dated Monday, April 18th.
+The stock was sold at an average price of $25.77, for a total transaction of $322,125.00.
+Following the completion of the sale, the chief executive officer now owns 240,807 shares in the company, valued at $6,205,596.39.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Luc Seraphin also recently made the following trade(s):